oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 In the admin console of your Okta Developer Account, go to Directory in the left column and select People.
 Do you see the newly created user in the list?
 Note that the resource name "bird" is only used within Terraform, and doesn't show up to the user or in the admin interface.

-##Make another user
+## Make another user

 Now you can make a second user with Terraform!
-Try creating a Terraform resource that Terraform will internally call "butterfly", with the name Papilio zelicaon, and the login and email swallowtail.butterfly@example.com.
+Try creating an Okta user resource that Terraform will internally call `"butterfly"`, with the name `Papilio zelicaon`, and the login and email `swallowtail.butterfly@example.com`.

 Plan and apply your Terraform, and look at the new user in your admin console.